iiab/iiab-admin-console/roles/console/files/help/Control.rst

-XSCE Admin Console - Control
+IIAB Admin Console - Control
 ============================

 The options in this menu are for immediate control of the School Server.